rackerlabs/rackspace-how-to/content/cloud-images/transferring-images-between-regions-of-the-rackspace-open-cloud.md

           "$OS_IMAGE_URL/v2/images/$MY_IMG"

     **Note**: Images are stored differently inside the cloud.
-They are not in the same VHD format used for image interchange.
-Therefore, you can't use the checksum on your image in the source region to determine which of your images in the target region corresponds to it, because there won't be an image with that checksum.
-You can't use the source image's UUID either, because the image in the target region has a different UUID.
+They are not in the same VHD format that is used for image interchange.
+Therefore, the checksum on your image in the source region cannot be used to determine which of your images in the target region corresponds to it, because there won't be an image with that checksum.
+The source image's UUID also cannot be used because the image in the target region has a different UUID.
     Putting the same coordinating metadatum on each image addresses this issue.

 3. You need a container in your Cloud Files account to put the exported image in.
 If you don't already have one, you can create a container